JeremiahKaren/35percent.github.io/_posts/2019-04-29-delancey-deals-double-blow-to-traders.md

 ## Tesco leaves, bingo hall boarded

-Traders at the Elephant and Castle shopping centre were dealt a double blow last week, by the closure of Tesco’s and the erection of a large unsightly hoarding, isolating shops on the second floor.
+Traders at the Elephant and Castle shopping centre were dealt a double blow last week, by the closure of Tesco and the erection of a large unsightly hoarding, isolating shops on the second floor.

 ![](http://35percent.org/img/schoarding.jpg)